Spagettileg/new-papas-tops-pizza/README.md

 - Social media link access to further promote Papa's Tops Pizza and encourage member intra-communications

 #### Next Stage Generation
+- Increase product density through expanding scope of products and other italian food products for the ultimate italian dining experience
+- Leverage footfall data to attract commercial online advertising, with resultant revenues used to maintain and grow website
+- Affiliate with italian food product merchants to encourage exclusivity on new products
+- Explore new social media channels to promote 'Papa's Tops Pizza'

 ### Wireframes